-The founding members met while still students at Escuela Técnica Superior de Arquitectura de Madrid.
+The founding members met while students at Escuela Técnica Superior de Arquitectura de Madrid.
 Rejecting the conventions of architectural education, the group took to the streets – engaging, participating and learning from the city around them.
+Best known for creating colorful playgrounds from landfill waste such as old tires, wooden pallets, and discarded plastics, Basurama’s work asks viewers to reconsider wasted space, wasted energy, and how higher thinking on these issues can lead to urban rejuvenation.

 We had a chance to speak with Nicolas Herringer of EXYZT, along with Alberto Nanclares of Basurama on Social Design Insights.
 Listen to the episodes below.